Eynorey/SAM/_docs/UC-Specification-See-schedule.md

 ### 1.1 Brief Description

 The purpose of this use case is for a registered user to be able to see the courses he or she booked.
-They will be listed in a table-like format with the closest upcoming courses being displayed on top if the list.
+They will be listed in a table-like format with the closest upcoming courses being displayed at the top of the list.

 ## 2\.
 Flow of Events